fommil/netlib-java/README.md

 [ATLAS](https://sourceforge.net/projects/math-atlas/).

 Of particular note is the [cuBLAS](https://developer.nvidia.com/cublas) which has constant time evaluation of arrays up to the size of the GPU memory.
-Although this means that cuBLAs is rather slow for smaller matrices, it is millions/billions faster for larger arrays (such that the memory allocation itself becomes the bottleneck!).
+Although this means that the GPU is rather slow for smaller matrices, it is millions/billions faster for larger arrays (such that the memory allocation itself becomes the bottleneck!).

-*NOTE: a different machine is used for each OS: Macbook Air for OS X, Debian 64bit and Ubuntu 32 bit;
-Raspberry Pi for ARM; and iMac for Windows 8.
-Raspberry Pi results are truncated because I didn't want to wait around all day.
-Also, the larger runs were called first so the JIT has already kicked in for F2J
-implementations: on a cold startup the F2J implementations are about 10 times slower and plateau after about 20 calls of a function.*
+A [batched API](https://github.com/fommil/netlib-java/issues/49) would provide an alternative for some situations.

 The [DGEMM](http://www.netlib.no/netlib/lapack/double/dgemm.f) benchmark
 measures [matrix multiplication](http://en.wikipedia.org/wiki/General_Matrix_Multiply)